Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 • By Phone or Email: You can also contact Close Brothers directly via phone or email and explain your complaint to them.
 Just ensure to get a written confirmation of your complaint for future reference.

 After you submit your complaint, Close Brothers Finance is legally required to investigate your case and respond within a reasonable time frame, usually eight weeks.
 They may offer you compensation or a resolution if they find your complaint valid.
+Just take note that financial firms like Close Brothers that receive complaints have the response deadline extended to after 4 December 2025 as per the FCA [6].
+This means you can still make a Close Brothers claim now, but most claims are unlikely to progress until after that date.

 4. Contact the Financial Ombudsman (If Necessary):